header

 MS Literacy Instruction Handbook

-This page presents an outline for a middle school literacy instruction handbook.
+This page presents an outline for a middle school literacy instruction handbook (PS, you can use it as a model for elementary literacy, as well, with some additions for phonics, etc.).
 The process of creating a handbook that your teachers can agree on is just as important as the product itself: in fact, it’s an important step toward ensuring that your school provides high-quality literacy instruction to EVERY student.

 If you have any questions, comments, or suggestions (or materials to donate to the cause!), please contact me at sarahtantillo@literacycookbook.com.